-Having water and a wind-resistant jacket can be of great help if it rains during the winter hiking period.
+Having a weatherproof jacket can be of great help if it rains during the winter hiking period.
 Finishing the layering with a head hat and gloves can be useful.

 Be ready to add or reduce the layers of the clothes during the hiking period depending on the day’s weather.
 Softshells can be ideal layers while hiking as they are light and flexible.
 A waterproof jacket can be necessary, so ensure you carry one.

 Hiking footwear with gaiters is essential for the winter hiking escapade.
 The gaiters will help keep your legs free from extreme cold that is evident during the winter season.
 This goes handy with warm woolen winter socks.

 In case you are visiting an icy terrain, a pair of crampons will be of great essence.
 Crampons will ease your movement if by the time of hiking there will be snow.
 Familiarize yourself with crampons beforehand.

 During winter hikes, avoid snow drifts like the plague.
 Some might have water and also can be deep, putting you in great danger.
 A walking pole with carbide tips will help to enhance your stability on the icy trails.
 Commonly used trails can be fully covered with snow, be sure to find your way home afterwards.

 Always remember that hiking during the day is safer and more convenient.

 Crosscheck your gear and ensure you plan before you start.